Find Affordable College Courses

 Read More…

 The in-demand bachelor’s degree programs at California State University - Fullerton helped the school earn the #2 place on this year’s ranking of the most popular communication sciences schools in the Far Western US Region .
-Located in the suburb of Fullerton, Cal State Fullerton is a public college with a very large student population.
+Located in the large suburb of Fullerton, Cal State Fullerton is a public college with a fairly large student population.

 About 92% of the students majoring in communication sciences at the school are women while 8% are male.